 If the fixtures in your house don’t drain properly, a quick inspection of your ORG will tell you if the blockage is on the main sewer line or just the pipework from that particular fixture.
 If the ORG is clear, this indicates the blockage is in the pipework to the fixture itself.

 Do you know where your ORG is located on your property?
-Ever had sewerage come out of your ORG?
+Ever had a blocked ORG?